Wealthronic · Independent personal-finance journalism

 Net profit

 $3,427 in royalties minus $1,425 in expenses = $2,002 in pre-tax profit.
-After self-employment tax (15.3% on net SE income), that becomes about $1,696.
-After federal income tax at my marginal rate, about $1,375.
-State tax took another $90.
+Net self-employment earnings of this size are subject to self-employment tax — 15.3% on net SE income, per the IRS self-employment tax rules — which trims it to about $1,696.
+After federal income tax at a typical marginal rate, about $1,375.
+State tax takes another $90 or so.

-Net after-tax profit: $1,285.
+Net after-tax profit: roughly $1,285.

 A side hustle is not a side hustle if it pays less per hour than a job you already have.
 It is an expensive hobby that uses entrepreneurship language.